 Okay.
-You’re now on Google+, Facebook, Twitter.
+You’re now on Facebook, Twitter.
 You’ve even signed up for LinkedIn, Xing, Hyves and created a Facebook page.
 Now what?
 How can you go about automating your social media marketing?

 Creating the Balance

 Either something manages you, or controls you – or you have to decide to handle it or control it.
 Social media is no different.
 The first thing to remember, you don’t need to communicate with the 6+ BILLION people on this planet!
 You only need a few hundred, and you’re not going to get them overnight – NOR should you be paying for a service to bring them to you.

 None of us is like Noah so we can’t limit them to 2 of each.
 Pay for gaining followers, and you’ll end up with more people interested in what they want and not what you have to offer.

 Building a following is like having a garden – everything will take time, patience, focus, care, maintenance.
 And in the end, it will be rewarding.
 And like the garden, it shouldn’t consume all your time and energy.

 Keeping Your Sanity

 First things first – what is it you’re providing?
 Or Selling?
 What type of person do you want to communicate?
 With what kind of person do you want to converse?

 The last question is the most essential – social media is that, socialising.
 Otherwise, you will be like the person who arrives at a party and stands in the corner all night.
 Some will reach out to you; some will even coach you – but that is the long road to a conversation.